Kitchen And Bath

 but, believe it or not, you can find some acceptable pictures at

 the dollar store.
-This floral piece mimics the oil canvas art that’s so
+This floral piece mimics the oil canvas art that’s so popular now.

 Thinking outside the bird feeder, we’ve used this small metal